openclimatedata/pyhector/paper/paper.md

 Documentation is provided through Readthedocs^[<http://pyhector.readthedocs.io/en/latest/>].
 Usage examples are also contained in the repository as a Jupyter Notebook [@Perez2007; @Kluyver2016].
 Courtesy of the Mybinder project^[<http://mybinder.org/>], the example
-Notebook can also be executed and modified without installing pyhector locally.
+Notebook can also be executed and modified without installing Pyhector locally.

 # References